jakubLangr/presentationLC/index.Rmd

 ## The solution

-The answer to the last question is yes: this problem calls for a logistic regression, which has coefficients that can be interpreted by a skilled analyst as odds ratios.
+The answer to the last question is yes: this problem calls for a logistic regression, which has coefficients that can be interpreted by a skilled loan analyst as odds ratios.
 (However, explaining that in depth is beyond the scope of this presentation, but it can be easily done.)

 Logistic regression is usually represented as follows:
 $$
-\LARGE F(X) = \frac{e^{-\beta * X}}{1+e^{-\beta * X}}
+\large F(X) = \frac{e^{-\beta * X}}{1+e^{-\beta * X}}
 $$

-Where ${\LARGE \beta}$ are fitted parameters and ${\LARGE X}$ is the matrix with the data.
+Where ${\large \beta}$ are fitted parameters and ${\large X}$ is the matrix with the data.
 The fitted parameters relate to specific variables.
 So it is possible to train the loan officer to gain--at least inituitive--understanding of the process.

 For instance, the officer should be to understand that we are rejecting/accepting this applicant, because this combination of credit history, state and income are very un/likely to pay the loan back.